saeyslab/nichenet_training/case_control_example.md

 library(tidyverse)
 ```

 2. *(Optional)* For older Seurat objects, update it to be compatible with the currently installed Seurat version.
-For expression data with older gene symbols, convert them to more recent gene symbols.

 ```r